 Head lice

 Head lice are small insects that live on the scalp and lay white eggs called nits.
 They can’t jump but are spread when people have their heads close together or by sharing brushes or hats.
 They make the head feel itchy and must be treated immediately.
 Treatments contain insecticides or natural oils and should be rubbed into the scalp and combed to the tips of the hair.
 Use a metal fine-toothed comb to remove dead lice and damage any surviving ones.
-Licener is a good natural treatment to look out for, proven to kill all stages of lice and eggs in 10 minutes.
-Combing a conditioner through the hair daily or adding tea tree oil to your conditioner may help prevent infestations.
+Ask our Pharmacist which treatment will be best to use and combine it with combing a conditioner through the hair daily or adding tea tree oil to your conditioner to help prevent infestations.

 Vomiting and diarrhoea